Email Manager filtering email

 Excludes Regular Expression Use a regular expression to create an “Exclude” style filter.
 This is useful when you have a complex filter, or need the extra filtering power of a regular expression.

-Filters are used to filter Email Components and must be linked to at least one Email Component.
+Filters are used to filter Email Components and must be linked to at least one Email Component (see section above).
 Once a filter has been created, link the 2 components by clicking on the end of one component and drawing the connecting line to the start of the other.

 Multiple filters of different types can be created and linked together in the one Email Manager profile.
 Creating different filter branches are useful when used in conjunction with Template Modifiers.